hazybluedot/www-source/content/activities/project_proposal.md

  - user: USER/project
 ---

-As a group, create a text file named `README` containing the following information
+As a group, create a text file named `README` or `README.md` containing the following information

 ~~~~ text
 Project Title